 Ok, I’ll admit that I was mainly attracted to this book because it was set in Essex.
 I had no idea that the UK’s most notorious county was a hotbed of witch trials in the 1640s.
 If you’re a bit of English history buff, then this is one for you.
 The story is centred on Alice Hopkins, the fictional sister of the very real Matthew Hopkins.
 He was a self-appointed ‘witchfinder’ whose interrogation methods led to the execution of around 300 women between 1644 and 1646 in England and practices influenced the Salem witch trials in the USA.
-So whilst the story is fictional, it is steeped in fact and the author does a great job at weaving these elements together.
+So while the story is fictional, it is steeped in fact and the author does a great job at weaving these elements together.
 The story is gripping and easy to read.
 I spent most of the story wishing Alice would run away from her awful brother and frustrated by the lack of options for women at this time.
 An intelligent, feminist thriller.

 Oh, I loved this book!
 I really hope it is the start of a new series as I am hooked.
 For my sins, I’ve never actually read any of the Sherlock Holmes books but doesn’t everyone feel steeped in the world of 221b Baker Street these days?
-There’s the Guy Ritchie films, the Benedict Cumberbatch TV series…..
-I’m even addicted to the New York set TV series Elementary (with the dreamy Jonny Lee Miller as the quirky detective and the awesome Lucy Liu as Dr Joan Watson).
+There’s the Guy Ritchie films, the Benedict Cumberbatch TV series… I’m even addicted to the New York set TV series Elementary (with the dreamy Jonny Lee Miller as the quirky detective and the awesome Lucy Liu as Dr Joan Watson).
 So I feel like I have a handle on the world of this story, which is very much in the background but shapes most of the humour in this book.

-This book found its way into my hands accidentally: an advance copy that had been passed to Robin, who read it, loved it and recommended I read it.
+This book found its way into my hands accidentally: an advance copy that had been passed to my partner, who read it, loved it and recommended I read it.
 The idea of a book about a bunch of 80s teenage boys trying to steal a copy of Playboy sounded like a cute but not particularly engaging premise – and probably not one I would be the target audience for.
 Thankfully, I gave it a shot because this story is full of charm and the pursuit of Playboy is simply the event that launches Billy, Alf and Clark into their coming of age adventure.
 The story is actually centred around the early days of computer game programming, thanks to Billy’s crush on Mary who is a whizz at creating her own Atari-era games.
 If you’re looking for a lighthearted, feel-good holiday read steeped in Stranger Things style nostalgia, then this is the book to read.